Allergies: Why Are They So Much More Prevalent & Dangerous These Days?

-All of us with kids in preschool have noticed by now the extreme avoidance of peanuts that is mandated around our kids.
+Anyone with kids in preschool will notice the mandated extreme avoidance of peanuts.
 Most of us also know kids with serious allergies, some that are even life threatening.
-This is a stark contrast to the PB&J school lunches I used to eat every day when I as little.
+This is a stark contrast to the PB&J school lunches I used to eat every day when I was little.
 Below we interview Dr. Larry Weiss, the founder of CleanWell, about what could have changed in our environment to make these allergies so much more prevalent and dangerous.
 Here are his thoughts:

-Hand hygiene – Everything and everyone is more interconnected now than ever before in human history.
+Hand Hygiene – Everything and everyone is more interconnected now than ever before in human history.
 As a result, hand hygiene has never been more important.
-You can be sitting down to lunch or riding on an escalator with hands carrying bacteria and viruses from all corners of the world.
+You can be sitting down to lunch or riding on an escalator with hands carrying bacteria and viruses from all around the world.
 These are bacteria and viruses that you may have never been exposed to before.
-In general this is of little or no consequence but occasionally they can make you ill or you can spread them to others who might become ill.
+In general this is of little or no consequence, but occasionally they can make you ill or you can spread them to others who might become ill.
 This is especially the case if you or anyone in your family has a chronic medical problem such as asthma, diabetes, or cancer.
-Hygiene is personal but health is public and most of us could afford to wash our hands a bit more frequently.
-See HERE for Dr. Weiss’ thoughts on the importance of hand washing.
+Hygiene is personal, but health is public and most of us could afford to wash our hands a bit more frequently.
+Read more on Dr. Weiss’ thoughts on The Importance of Hand Washing.

 The fact is that some of the most popular consumer cleaning products contain chemicals with the proven potential to modify your immune system.
 We buy massive quantities of these products as wipes and in spray bottles and we wipe and spray them all around the places where we all live and work.
 Remember that we are doing this to clean so we will do it day in and day out – for years.
 The chemicals stick to every surface so everything that we “clean” (and everything that the mist from the spray lands upon), all the dust and everything we, and our families, touch – will always be coated with a chemical residue.
 We are now living with a persistent residue of powerful immune adjuvant chemicals in our homes, our bodies, and the environment.
 What would we expect the health consequences of this practice to be?
 In truth we can only speculate since there is no control group that has not been exposed.
 However, we are in the midst of a growing epidemic of childhood asthma, eczema, and allergies, it would seem like now is a good time to reconsider our use of these chemicals.